HIllya51/LunaTranslator/docs/en/useapis/ocrapi.md

 == SnippingTool

+>[!WARNING]
+>Only supports Windows 10 and Windows 11 operating systems.

 If you are using the latest version of Windows 11, you can use it directly.

 Otherwise, you need to install this module from `Resource Download` to enable its functionality.